saltstack/salt/doc/topics/tutorials/states_pt3.rst

 .. code-blocK:: jinja

     # Comments in yaml start with a hash symbol.
-    # If you want to include jinja in the comments
+    # Since jinja rendering occurs before yaml parsing, if you want to include jinja
-    # you may need to escape them using 'jinja' comments to prevent
+    # in the comments you may need to escape them using 'jinja' comments to prevent
     # jinja from trying to render something which is not well-defined jinja.
     # e.g.
     # {# iterate over the Three Stooges using a {% for %}..{% endfor %} loop